Cost to Start a Painting with a Twist Franchise in 2026

 Painting with a Twist is on the SBA Franchise Directory, qualifying franchisees for expedited SBA 7(a) eligibility.
 At $155K–$305K, this is a standard entertainment retail deal.
 The event-driven, discretionary-spending nature of the model and the liquor licensing layer create a distinct underwriting profile.
 Here is what lenders evaluate:

 ClearValue Lending works with entertainment and experiential retail franchise operators from pre-opening build-out through working capital.
-Apply at Find my match.
-Your file routes to one matched lender.
+Compare all small business financing options, then apply at Find my match.
+Your file routes to the funding partners best matched to your file.
 See our SBA 7(a) application walkthrough to prep your documents.

 Sources